scribe-public/gitgat/README.md

 ## Branches
   Branch protection is a set of configuration options to authorize commits that can be pushed to a branch.
 For more information, refer to SCM documentation.
-  Module *branches* monitors the branch protection cofiguration for a repository.
+  Module *branches* monitors the branch protection configuration for a repository.

   Required permissions: